Generic selectors

 More recently, Sophie has turned her attention to assess the efficacy of vagus nerve stimulation for the treatment of brain disorders such as epilepsy and Parkinson’s Disease.

-Her Research Program has attracted $9.3M funding, and she has been recognised by the Australian Government and media as an emerging leader (Short-listed for the Prime Minister’s Science Award in 2023 & 2024; named as Australia’s ‘Top 25 female doctors and scientists in the Herald Sun & Daily Telegraph, 2023).
+Her Research Program has attracted $13M funding, and she has been recognised by the Australian Government and media as an emerging leader (Short-listed and Runner Up for the Prime Minister’s Prize for Science: New Innovators; named as Australia’s ‘Top 25 female doctors and scientists in the Herald Sun & Daily Telegraph, 2023).

-Sophie’s work in the field of ‘electric medicine’ has led to the publication of several world wide patents and over 30 papers.
+Sophie’s work in the field of ‘electric medicine’ has led to the publication of several worldwide patents and over >33 papers.

 Her work has also received media attention including featuring on Channel 7, 9, 10 tonight, ABC 24 evening news and Sunrise morning show, as well as several radio talks (ABC radio with Virginia Trioloi, 3AW, ABC Adelaide, Einstein-a-Go-Go radio) and Herald Sun articles (Brigid O’Connell).